aave-starknet-project/aave-starknet-bridge/README.md

 ### Synchronisation of rewards index on L1 and L2

-Starknet users will keep enjoying the same rewards as on L1 after bridging their assets.
+StarkNet users will keep enjoying the same rewards as on L1 after bridging their assets.
 To do so, L1 rewards index is stored in the state of `static_a_tokens`.
 The index is updated every time a user deposits or withdraw the corresponding `aToken`, and can also be updated in a permissionless manner by calling the function `updateL2State` in L1 bridge.
 Rewards on L1 are sent to L1 recipient either when withdrawing `static_a_tokens` from L2 or when calling and then bridging rewards on L2 as described below.

 ### Claiming rewards on L2